Skip to main content

 #

-• Projects, chapters, scenes, drafts, and compile presets are notes.
+• Projects, chapters, scenes, sub-scenes, drafts, and compile presets are notes.
 Every Draft Bench artifact is a regular markdown file with dbench- frontmatter properties.
 A vault opened without the plugin still reads cleanly: scenes are notes, drafts are notes, presets are notes.
 Nothing is locked behind plugin-only state.

 • Drafts as a first-class type.
 Snapshots of scenes, chapters, or single-scene projects, stored in a configurable Drafts/ folder.
 Capture the state of the work at any moment — before a major revision, after a workshop session, when a beat finally lands.
 Drafts are notes, so they’re searchable, taggable, and Bases-queryable like everything else.